History of the Tohoku Rakuten Golden Eagles: 2014–2017: Post-Tanaka struggles

-2018–present: Ishii hired and Tanaka returns
+2018–present: Kazuhisa Ishii era

 Hoshino died in January 2018.
-Following the death, Rakuten erected a memorial flower stand in front of the newly named Rakuten Seimei Park Miyagi.
-Mikitani then announced that Hoshino's uniform number 77 would be retired permanently just before the start of the season.
-The Eagles struggled immediately that season, falling to 20 games under .500 by mid-June.
+Following the death, Rakuten erected a memorial flower stand in front of the newly-named Rakuten Seimei Park Miyagi.
+Mikitani then announced that Hoshino's uniform number 77 would be retired permanently before the start of the season.
+The Eagles struggled immediately that year, falling to 20 games under .500 by mid-June.
 Taking responsibility for the team's poor performance, Nashida resigned as manager that month and head coach Yosuke Hiraishi was given the position for the remainder of the season.
 The Eagles went on to finish the season in last, however before it was over Rakuten formally brought back the general manager position in Hoshino's absence.
 Former NPB and MLB pitcher Kazuhisa Ishii was hired in the role to help coordinate the efforts of the front office and field management.
 Infielder Kazuki Tanaka was awarded Rookie of the Year at season's end.

-Before their 2019 season, Rakuten signed Jabari Blash and former Lions' captain Hideto Asamura.
+Hiraishi was kept on as full-time manager for 2019, and in the offseason Ishii signed Jabari Blash and former Lions' captain Hideto Asamura.
 Ginji Akaminai, however, was named as the Eagles' captain for the year.
-Normimoto had elbow surgery in March and missed half of the season as a result.
-Blash and Asamura went on to hit 33 home runs each and the Eagles narrowly secured the third spot in the Climax Series.
-The Eagles were defeated two games to one by SoftBank in the First Stage.
-Another managerial change was made in the offseason when former farm team manager Hajime Miki was promoted.
-However, in a shortened 2020 season the Eagles failed to capture a playoff berth.
-After the season Ishii announced that he would assume both managerial and GM duties for the 2021 season, and that Miki would return to his previous post as manager of the second squad.
+Norimoto had elbow surgery in March and missed half of the season as a result.
+Yuki Matsui, Rakuten's first-round 2013 draft pick and closer, recorded 38 saves by season's end, the most in the league, and Blash and Asamura went on to hit 33 home runs each.
+The Eagles narrowly secured the third spot in the Climax Series, but they was defeated two games to one by SoftBank in the first stage.
+Another managerial change was made after the loss, and Hajime Miki was promoted from farm team manager.
+Furthermore, Eigoro Mogi replaced Ginji as captain after only one year.